Products

 While it’s ultimately your choice on how to best utilize survey results, the best plan of action is to write up a report of your analysis.
 Next, address the feedback reflecting concerns towards your business.
 Once you’ve addressed those concerns, follow up with another survey to determine if the changes implemented made a difference.

-Now that you have these 5 steps in your back pocket, the challenge in how to conduct a survey should be less daunting!
+Now that you have these 5 steps in your back pocket, the challenge of how to conduct a survey should be less daunting!
 Just be sure to go through these steps diligently.
 After all, each one of them can influence the responses you get back and the decisions you end up making!

 Рыжеволосая женщина создает опрос на ноутбуке